Contact Sales

 • Why was the packaging not tested for these goods?
 The standard packaging currently used appeared to be sufficient for similar goods.

 • Why did the current standard packaging appear to be sufficient?
-The standard packaging used for the similar product had not resulted in damage to goods or product returns.
+The standard packaging used for a similar product had not resulted in damage to goods or product returns.

 • Why was a new process to test packaging not undertaken?
 The procedure for launching the new product did not include a stress test to ensure the current packaging was appropriate for the new product.